Free template

 - Rename zones to your real areas (oval, sandpit, bus gate, courts) and add rows if you supervise more than three zones per break.

-- Record fixed recurring duties and exemptions in writing — folklore is not a roster rule.
+- Write down fixed recurring duties and exemptions.
+An unwritten rule is not a roster rule.

-- Map each outdoor zone to an indoor wet-day post now, not at 12:40 under a grey sky.
+- Map each outdoor zone to an indoor wet-day post now, not at 12:40 when the rain starts.

 - When someone is absent, reassign their duty deliberately and count it in the tally.